hadar-simulator/hadar/docs/source/architecture/overview.rst

 - **viewer** analyzer output will be numpy matrix or pandas Dataframe, it great but not enough to analyze result.
 Viewer uses the analyzer feature and API to generate graphics from study data.

-As said, these modules can be used together to handle complet adequacy study lifecycle or used seperately.
+As said, these modules can be used together to handle complete adequacy study lifecycle or used apart.

 TODO graph architecture module